-Welcome to Honeysuckle Class, home of Year 3/4.
-This year, our class teacher is Miss Pearson and working with her is Mrs Rowe and Mrs Thorpe.
+Welcome to Team Octopus, home of Year 3 and 4.
+This year, our class teacher is Mr Wadsworth and working with him is Mrs Rowe and Miss Odgers.
 Here you'll find all the information you need to help your child progress, supporting the learning that goes on in class and also giving you a window into what they are doing through the year.

 Grammar and Reading Comprehension Alongside our English lessons, grammar and reading comprehension are taught through structured weekly and daily lessons in year 3/4.
 Once a week, we conduct weekly grammar lessons that align with curriculum standards for both years 3 and 4.
 These lessons focus on teaching vital grammatical principles and structures; which are reinforced though engaging activities and exercises.
 Each day, during reading comprehension lessons, pupils read a selected passage and answer related questions.
 These lessons are designed to enhance students' understanding of texts.
 This practice helps to develop their critical thinking skills, vocabulary, and ability to interpret and analyse information. |